louketo/louketo-proxy/README.md

 2016-02-06 13:59:01.856716 I | http: proxy error: dial tcp 127.0.0.1:8081: getsockopt: connection refused
 ```

-#### **- Forward Signing Proxy (Experimental)**
+#### **Forward Signing Proxy (Experimental)**

-Forward signing provides a mechanism for authentication and authorization between services, using the keycloak issued tokens for granular control.
-When operating with in the more, the proxy will automatically acquire a access token (handling the refreshing or logins) and tag Authorization headers on outbound request's (TLS via HTTP CONNECT is fully supported).
-You control which domains are tagged by the --forwarding-domains option.
+Forward signing provides a mechanism for authentication and authorization between services using tokens issued from the IDp.
+When operating with in the mode the proxy will automatically acquire an access token (handling the refreshing or logins on your behalf) and tag outbound requests with a Authorization header.
+You can control which domains are tagged with the --forwarding-domains option.
 Note, this option use a **contains** comparison on domains.
 So, if you wanted to match all domains under *.svc.cluster.local can and simply use: --forwarding-domain=svc.cluster.local.

-At present the service logs in using oauth client_credentials grant type, so your authentication service,
-must support direct (username/password) logins.
+At present the service performs a login using oauth client_credentials grant type, so your IDp service must support direct (username/password) logins.

 Example setup: